elastic/kibana/packages/kbn-lens-embeddable-utils/README.md

 The Lens Attributes Builder is a utility for creating JSON objects used to render charts with Lens.
 It simplifies the process of configuring and building the necessary attributes for different chart types.

+**Notes**:
+The tool has partial support of Lens charts, currently limited to XY and Metric charts.
+Layer data metrics are limited to formula columns.
+XY Bucket and Breakdown dimensions are limited respectively to Date Histogram and Top values.
+The tool is still in active development so do not expect the API to be stable yet.

 ### Usage

 #### Creating a Metric Chart